SargeyWargey/Homoothya/Story/Drafts/Author's Note.md

 # Author's Note

-This story was born from my years in Arizona, and from a relationship that connected me deeper into the landscape.
-Most weekends and evenings I'd find myself hiking through the Bradshaw Mountains and across mesas, looking for the traces people left behind: petroglyphs carved into stone, rocks stacked to mark old paths and dwellings.
+This story was born from my years in Arizona and from a relationship that connected me more deeply to the landscape.
+Most weekends and evenings, I would find myself hiking through the Bradshaw Mountains and across mesas.
+I would be looking for the traces people left behind: petroglyphs carved into stone, rocks stacked to mark old paths and dwellings.
 Standing in front of these remnants, I would think about the hands that made them and the lives that moved through these same places.
-That curiosity drove me to read their stories, and to research who they were.
+That curiosity drove me to read their stories and to research who they were.

 During that research, I came across the manuscript of a Native American man named Mike Burns.
 His story immediately grabbed hold of me.
-I read everything I could about this man, his cousin Carlos, and the Yavapai people.
-I came away with a conviction: his is a story that deserves to be told to a wider audience.
+I read everything I could about this man, his cousin Carlos, and the Yavapai people to which they belong.
+I came away with a conviction.
+This is a story that deserves to be told, one that should go beyond his manuscript and into who he was.

-I originally started working on this project in 2019 as an idea for a YouTube series, visiting these places, writing out scenes, and telling their stories.
-Over the years, it evolved into something more: from scenes, to stories, to this novel.
-It's something I've worked on, on and off, for five years.
-What you're reading now is the first draft of that journey.
+I first began this project in 2019, thinking it might become a YouTube series.
+I visited these places, wrote scenes, and tried to share their stories.
+Over time, the project grew from a few scenes into full stories, and eventually into this book.
+I've spent about five years working on it, sometimes stepping away and then returning.
+What you are reading now is the first draft of that journey.

 ## Historical Fiction